 Avoiding 'strategic drift'

 Strategic drift (or inertia) is a major challenge facing strategists.

 The research seeks to understand the origins of such ambidextrous capacity and how it links to the avoidance of strategic drift.

 There are numerous case histories demonstrating that successful organisations can become trapped in established ways of doing things.
 In fact, the trigger for strategic change is often the downturn in performance symptomatic of these habits having gradually become 'core rigidities' rather than 'core capabilities'

 This research project has sought to identify successful firms that have not only avoided such drift, but have made major strategic changes without a major downturn.
 This has led to the idea of 'organisational ambidexterity'; simultaneously being able to manage the exploitation of strategic capabilities whilst also maintaining a capacity for exploration and innovation.

 Delivering strategic renewal

-An associated project is exploring issues connected with breaking out of strategic lock-in (what is described above as strategic drift).
-Many organisations never recover from the inertia embedded in historical core capabilities and the associated downward spiral of poor performance.
-Can, and how do, organisations facing declining performance and the increasing redundancy of existing core capabilities as their environment changes, break-out of this downward spiral?
+An associated project is exploring issues connected with breaking out of strategic lock-in.
+Many organisations never recover from the inertia embedded in historical ‘core rigidities’ and the associated downward spiral of poor performance.
+When organisations are facing declining performance and the increasing redundancy of existing core capabilities as their environment changes, how do they break-out of this downward spiral?

 This research also covers issues to do with radical organisational restructuring and strategic transformation more generally.